etereo-io/edge-next/README.md

   - See if there is any ORM that can work for this use case

 - Introduce basic site stats

+- Move to getStaticProps and getStaticPaths when the RFC is completed https://github.com/zeit/next.js/discussions/11552

 - https://help.github.com/en/github/supporting-the-open-source-community-with-github-sponsors/about-github-sponsors
 - OpenColective